Motorslice: Chapter 0 and Chapter 1 Walkthrough – Arrival to City

 • Chapter 0 teaches smooth landing, wall running, climbing, parallel wall jumps, obstacle breaking, parry timing, and your first motorslice use.

-• Chapter 1 starts with a short path split, then funnels you toward the Megastructure, a dark parkour room, and a yellow wheel puzzle.
+• Chapter 1 starts with a short two-path fork, then funnels you toward the Megastructure, a dark parkour room, and a yellow wheel puzzle.

-• The first boss is a movement check more than a damage race: go under the wheels, not in front of the crusher, then climb the orange route and hit the weak spots.
+• The first boss, the Dump Truck, is a movement check more than a damage race: go under the wheels, not in front of the crusher, then climb the orange route and hit all four weak points.

 Chapter 0 (Arrival): learn the movement rhythm properly